Significant Natural Areas Project

-The Marlborough Significant Natural Areas Project involves Marlborough District Council collecting information about natural areas on private land, with the aim of working in partnership with landowners to help protect these areas.
+The Marlborough Significant Natural Areas (SNA) Project involves Marlborough District Council collecting information about natural areas on private land, with the aim of working in partnership with landowners to help protect these areas.

 It is driven by the requirements of Section 6(c) of the Resource Management Act 1991, which states that the protection of significant indigenous vegetation and significant habitats of indigenous fauna be recognised and provided for as a matter of national importance.

 The project has been underway since 2000.
 It involves three main types of work: